iudragon/django_deploytodotasker_documentation/README.md

 To confirm you are logged in.
 Go to localhost:8000/admin and enter your super user name and password.

 In Users, you will see the newly created username and other details you just filled out.

+## Setting Heroku [For now, later we will use Digital Ocean]

+In terminal, make sure you are in deploytodotasker project folder.

+`heroku login`

+Login to heroku

+`heroku create`

+Under deploytodotasker project folder, create new file `runtime.txt` `[refer code]`

+Because we need to tell heroku what needs to be installed.

+In terminal

+`pip install gunicorn`

+We need to tell heroku what we installed.

+Under deploytodotasker project folder, create new file `requirements.txt` `[refer code]`

+Copy all the dependencies you installed to requirements.txt

+Do `pip freeze` to view all the dependencies.

+Under deploytodotasker project folder, create new file `Procfile` [with no extension] `[refer code]`